mizhal/lord-of-the-tweets/spec/docs/arch.md

 * Defines the common structure of NoSQL documents for all operative components (analyzers, capturers, web-ui, api).
 * Manages MongoDB connection, configuration and operations, no other component must interact with the database.
+* Splits big documents when Mongo limits arise and joins them once requested, this must not change behaviour of upper layers.
 * [Gem repo](https://github.com/mizhal/lot-document-catalog)

 ### GraphBackend